selbig2.gif (4185 bytes)

 The Domino is 25' 2" long and 7' 6" wide.
 The body has a welded tubular steel frame and square-cornered side windows which are bonded to the structure rather than being held in place by rubber gaskets.

-The destination display is set behind the windscreen, there are 24 seats and a large luggage pen over the nearside front wheel arch.
+The destination display is set above the windscreen, there are 24 seats and a large luggage pen over the nearside front wheel arch.
 The other wheel arches have inward-facing seats for three passengers each whilst the forward-facing seats are arranged in two-plus-one fashion, to give space for up to 14 standees, giving a maximum load of 38.

 Before the tenth vehicle (1760) was delivered, it spent some time in London on trials in Red livery, in the hope of large orders for Dennis and Northern Counties, which never transpired.
 Eventually, years later, Dennis were successful in the Midi bus market with the Dart that succeeded the Domino, which unfortunately, failed to attract large orders.